spcorcor18/LPO-8800/lectures/Lecture 9 - Hypothesis testing - two groups/README.md

 t-test for a single population mean (or proportion):

-`ttest varname==c'
+`ttest varname==c`

 *varname* is the response variable and c is the mean of *varname* under the null hypothesis.

 Independent samples t-test for a difference in means (or proportions):

-`ttest varname, by(groupvar)'
+`ttest varname, by(groupvar)`

 *varname* is the response variable and *groupvar* is the group identifying variable.
 Adding the unequal option tells Stata not to assume equal variances in the population.

 Paired sample t-test for a difference in means (or proportions):

-`ttest var1==var2'
+`ttest var1==var2`

 *var1* is the first response variable and *var2* is the second.
 This command assumes that *var1* and *var2* are reported for each observation.
 That is, each observation represents a "pair" of outcomes (e.g. before and after).

 ## Other resources: